Translate French video to Spanish | Fast online tool

 Does the tool support accurate lip-sync for Spanish dubbing?

 Yes.
 Spanish audio automatically syncs with mouth movements to create natural lip alignment.
-This improves the viewer experience for tutorials, product demos, explainers and marketing content by ensuring the speaker’s delivery feels smooth and believable.
+This improves viewer experience for tutorials, product demos, explainers, and marketing content by ensuring the speaker’s delivery feels smooth and believable.

 Can I choose different Spanish dialects for my translated video?